jberkenbilt/qfs/README.md

   * When followed by `pull`, this can be used to revert a site to the state of the repo.
 * `list-versions path` -- list all known versions of file in the repository at or below a specified path.
 For this to be useful, bucket versioning should be enabled.
-  * `-time ISO-8601-date` -- list as of the given ISO 8601 date/time
-  * `-timestamp epoch time` -- list as of the timestamp given as either second or millisecond epoch time
+  * _filter options_
+  * `-not-after timestamp` -- list versions no later than the given time.
+The timestamp may be specified as either an epoch time with second or millisecond granularity or a string of the form `yyyy-mm-dd` or `yyyy-mm-dd_hh:mm:ss`.
+Epoch times are always interpreted as UTC.
+The other format is intepreted as local time.
+Note that S3 version timestamp granularity is one second.
   * `-long` --show key and version
-* `get path` -- copy a file/directory from the repository
+* `get path save-location` -- copy a file/directory from the repository and save relative to the specified location; `save-location/path` must not exist.
+  * _filter options_
-  * `-at-time` -- copy the version that existed at the specified timestamp
+  * `-as-of timestamp` -- get the file as it existed in the repository at the given time.
+The timestamp has the same format as `-not-after` for `list-versions`.
-  * `-out location` -- write the output to the given location, which must not exist.
-  * `-replace` -- replace the local file with the retrieved version; only valid with a single file
-  * One of `-out` or `-replace` must be given.
 * `sync src dest` -- synchronize the destination directory with the source directory subject to filtering rules.
 Files are added, updated, or removed from dest so that dest contains only files from src that are included by the filters.